elizabeth-poggie/Summer_Research_2020/application-chart.md

 - for some users the “submit journal” part is not working
 - only a vertical interface (does not translate well to different screen dimensions)
 - the breathing exercise just has the option of a voice with no text option nor animation.
-When I click the breathing excersize button it does not take me there right away.
+When I click the breathing exercise button it does not take me there right away.
 It requires a few tries
 - not being able to access their anxiety summary. ************* (or symptom specific entries) the thing just gives you a view of your “overall mood”
 - does not allow you to add more symptoms to the mood tracker. (ex depressive episodes etc)
 - “ I wish it had some options in "check ins" for depressive episodes, since the co-morbidity with anxiety is very high.
 When a depressive episode ensues it tends to be less helpful for tracking in "check ins".” - 2020